Is an IRA Right for You?

 - Most employers offer some form of match on employee 401(k) contributions—that's free money you shouldn't pass up.

-If you're self-employed, you can also consider another type of IRA called a Simplified Employee Pension or SEP-IRA.
+If you're self-employed, you can also consider another type of IRA called a SIMPLE IRA or SEP-IRA.
 These plans allow small business owners to set aside much more for retirement than a regular traditional IRA will allow.

 2. You maxed out your 401(k)